GraphSchema – User Guide

 while nodes reserved for internal use by the Schema layer will be called "Schema Nodes" (e.g. those in the green box at the top)

-- The only connection between the "Data" and the "Schema" layers are relationships named "SCHEMA" that link from a Data node to its Schema node
+- The only connection between the "Data" and the "Schema" layers are properties named `_CLASS` that conceptually link

 - Each "Data Node" may only have a single "Schema Node" Class that describes it.
 You may think of that Class name as the "type" of that Data Node.